Ramiele Malubay: Biography

 Ramiele Macrohon Malubay was born in Dammam, Saudi Arabia to Filipino expatriate immigrant parents Roger Malubay and Alicia Macrohon.
 When the Gulf War broke out, Malubay's parents sent her to the Philippines; the family then moved to the United States and currently reside in Miramar, Florida.
-She graduated from Charles W. Flanagan High School and is currently a nursing student at Broward College.
+She graduated from Charles W. Flanagan High School and then went on to study nursing at Broward College.

 Malubay started Polynesian Dancing when she was in the first grade and started singing at the age of twelve.
 At an early age, Malubay started singing for various Filipino-American functions around Florida, as well as opening for Filipino acts such as Kuh Ledesma and Martin Nievera during American tours.

 She was the subject of a minor controversy when a number of personal pictures came to light featuring Malubay and several female friends touching each other's breasts.

 American Idol

 Overview

 Malubay successfully auditioned for American Idol in August 2007 when she sang Aretha Franklin's "(You Make Me Feel Like) A Natural Woman".
 She received rave reviews after her performance of "You Don't Have to Say You Love Me" in the first week of the voting rounds.
 Judge Randy Jackson called her performance "classy, almost like a pro," while Simon Cowell proclaimed that she "outsang every single person" that night.
 Cowell also named her "one of the top three singers in the competition" after her performance of "Don't Leave Me This Way" and also noted that she was "probably the most consistently good singer" during the Hollywood rounds.
 She finished in ninth place and is believed to be the shortest contestant in Idol history, standing only 4 feet 11 inches tall.
 Malubay was eliminated from American Idol on April 2, 2008 during Dolly Parton week.
 After an emotional farewell, she performed "Do I Ever Cross Your Mind" one final time following her elimination.
 Malubay had never been in the Bottom 3 prior to her elimination.
 During American Idol, she was roommates with Syesha Mercado and Brooke White.
 It was frequently shown that a friendship formed between Malubay and fellow Idol contestants Danny Noriega, Kady Malloy and third-place finisher Syesha Mercado.
 Malubay also mentioned during her pre-performance video interview for Top 11 week that she had formed close bonds with fifth place finalist Brooke White and eventual winner David Cook.
 Her musical influences are Aretha Franklin, Jackson 5, Mariah Carey, Lani Misalucha and Regine Velasquez, citing the latter as her favorite performer.